What’s in the proposed deal that could end the US-Iran conflict?

 (CNN) — Iran and the United States have signaled they are closing in on an agreement to turn the existing ceasefire that ended weeks of conflict into a more long-lasting settlement.

-Both sides are talking of a “memorandum of understanding” that will set out a roadmap for resolving all outstanding issues, although a deal is not expected to be reached today.
+Both sides are talking of a “memorandum of understanding” that will set out a roadmap for resolving all outstanding issues, although a deal is still a “work in progress,” according to US Secretary of State Macro Rubio.

+“We’re either going to have a good agreement or we’re going to have to deal with it another way,” Rubio said during a visit to India on Monday.

 But what is in that memorandum remains unclear.

-The central premise of this approach is that the memo, once signed, would stop the fighting, which would be welcome news to both sides, with US President Donald Trump facing midterms later this year and Iran’s economy in crisis.
+The central premise of this approach is that the memo, once signed, would stop the fighting, which would be welcome news to both sides, with US President Donald Trump facing midterm elections later this year amid sharply higher gasoline prices and Iran’s economy in crisis.

-Recent versions of the memorandum of understanding that Trump appears close to finalizing would also see the gradual reopening of the Strait of Hormuz and ending the US blockade of Iranian ports, according to a person familiar with the matter.
-A countdown would then begin to iron out other sticking points such as Iran’s nuclear program.
+The agreement would then see the gradual reopening of the Strait of Hormuz, and set off a 60-day process for tackling other issues, chief among them Iran’s nuclear program.

-However, Iranian state media have cast doubt on whether the memo will even be agreed upon.
-Differences “over one or two clauses of the possible memorandum of understanding still persist,” Iran’s semi-official Tasnim news agency said Sunday.
+Rubio said there was “a pretty solid thing on the table” in terms of opening up the strait and in Iran entering into “a real significant time limited negotiation on nuclear matters.”

+“We have reached understandings on a large portion of the issues under discussion.
+But to say this means an agreement is about to be signed — no one can make such a claim, ”said Foreign Ministry spokesman Esmail Baghaei Monday.

-And after saying that the deal was “largely negotiated” Trump said that the US would not rush into an agreement.
+And after saying that the deal was “largely negotiated,” Trump said Sunday that the US would not rush into an agreement.

+“If I make a deal with Iran, it will be a good and proper one, not like the one made by Obama,” Trump said in a post on Truth Social on Sunday, saying that deal gave Iran “a clear and open path to a Nuclear Weapon.”

 Here’s what we know about some of the key issues at stake.